wcarss/c_minecraft_clone/README.md

 - textures (maybe waiting for a move to modern opengl)
 - rewrite opengl code to use 3.3+-style shaders and functions, rather than the 2.1-style fixed function pipeline this project was originally built in
 - chunks for bigger maps? threading?

+### v0.05 - 2023-12-23
+- better network error handling (like server quits)
+- now handles clients other than the most recent client quitting/rejoining (right now if client 1 exits and rejoins while client 2+ exist, client 1 will be assigned client 2's id)

 ### v0.04 - 2023-12-18